maglietti/explore-ai3/tutorials/first-java-app/05-data-ingestion.md

 - Route distribution
 - Overall verification of data integrity

+> [!note]
-> **Note**: The verifier uses SQL queries to inspect the data in our Ignite database.
+> The verifier uses SQL queries to inspect the data in our Ignite database.
 This approach demonstrates the power of Ignite's SQL capabilities and how they can be used for data analysis and verification.

 ## Testing Your Implementation